Many know that St. Valentine’s Day had pagan origins. But today it’s just a day of romance and fun, right? Does its past really matter to God?

 “They would then strip the goat’s hide into strips, dip them into the sacrificial blood and take to the streets, gently slapping both women and crop fields with the goat hide.
 Far from being fearful, Roman women welcomed the touch of the hides because it was believed to make them more fertile in the coming year.

 “The Roman romantics ‘were drunk.
-They were naked,’ says Noel Lenski, a historian at the University of Colorado at Boulder.
+They were naked,’ says Noel Lenski, now a religious studies professor at Yale University, told NPR in 2011.
 Young women would actually line up for the men to hit them, Lenski says.
-They believed this would make them fertile” (History.com).
+They believed this would make them fertile” (NPR).

 History also records that around A.D.
 500 Pope Gelasius established St. Valentine’s Day in an attempt to convert this pagan Roman fertility festival into a Christian holiday, thus retaining its attractions and making it easier for pagan people to accept Christianity.
 (It is unclear as to which Valentine was being honored by this day, since there were several Catholic saints so named.)